 As clients learn to focus on wellness, human development and self-actualization naturally occur, allowing for the realization of each of our full and unique potential.

 Integrating the most advanced theories of integrative medicine and health science with humanistic, cognitive-behavioral, object-relations, and contemplative approaches, client-and-therapist co-create personal growth treatment plans that lead to calmness, insight, resilience, and goal-setting that can address and mitigate symptoms of anxiety and depression.
 I enjoy working with individual adults, adolescents, and couples, as well as with groups.
-As a mindfulness meditation teacher, I focus on teaching skills in mindful-awareness stress reduction, and incorporates a full range of mindfulness approaches into my clinical and advocacy work.
+As a mindfulness meditation teacher, I focus on teaching skills in mindful-awareness stress reduction, and incorporate a full range of mindfulness approaches into my clinical and advocacy work.